ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            Taints and tolerations work together to make sure that application pods are not scheduled on wrong architecture nodes.
+            Taints and tolerations work together to ensure that application pods are not scheduled on the wrong architecture nodes.

     - questions:
         question: >